11 Days Tour of Morocco – Casablanca to Marrakech

 Day 1 – Arrive in Casablanca

-Get settled in to your hotel and enjoy a brief city tour before a good night sleep.
-Be ready for your journey to begin in the morning.
+Check in to your hotel first and enjoy a short city tour with a certified city guide before going to sleep.
+Be ready to start your journey in the morning the next day.

 Day 2 – Casablanca to Meknes

-After breakfast you will set out first to Rabat, where you can see the remains of the Hassan Tower, the minaret of the incomplete mosque.
+After breakfast, you will set out first to Rabat and then take a sightseeing tour of Morocco’s capital.
+Where you can see the Royal Palace, the Mausoleum of Mohamed V, and the remains of the Hassan Tower, the minaret of the incomplete mosque.
 Its construction began in 1195 and was intended to be the largest minaret along with the largest mosque in the Muslim world.
+You can also visit the Kasbah of the Udayas, which has been a UNESCO World Heritage Site since 2012.
 Then you will drive to Meknes for a city tour of this once Imperial city.

 Day 3 – Meknes to Chefchaouen

-You will head first to the ancient Roman ruins at Volubilus, located very nearby.
+You will head first to the ancient Roman ruins at Volubilis, located very nearby.

 Day 4 – Chefchaoeun to Fes

-Enjoy the peaceful medina of this blue city nestled in the side of the Rif Mountains.
+Enjoy the peaceful medina of this blue city nestled on the side of the Rif Mountains.

 Day 5 – Fes

-Today is busy of touring around in Fes.
-This 1200 year old city has made a huge impact on history as an important and self confident city, where new and old live in perfect harmony.
-With a local guide you will be treated first to a panoramic view of the cities sprawling old medina, tucked between rolling hills and the largest urban car free zone in the world.
+Today you will discover the magic of the ancient imperial city of Morocco.
+This 1200-year-old city has made a huge impact on history as an important and self-confident city, where new and old live in perfect harmony.
+With a local guide, you will be treated first to a panoramic view of the cities sprawling old medina, tucked between rolling hills and the largest urban car-free zone in the world.
 With over 900 named streets you will be thankful for having your guide as soon as you enter the delicious sense of the medina.

-Walk through the narrow streets of the souks, crafts, food stalls, lighting stores, and mosques.
-Visit the worlds oldest continuously operating university, Al Qarawiyyin, founded by a woman in 859.
+Here you will stroll through the narrow streets of the souks, crafts, food stalls, lighting shops, and mosques.
+Visit the world’s oldest continuously operating university, Al Qarawiyyin, founded in 857-859 by Fatima al-Fihri.

-Tour the cities famous tannery, a UNESCO World Heritage Site, and the Bou Inania Medrassa founded in 1351.
-Enjoy the sights and sounds.
-Witness the restorations that are happening all around you with scaffolding rising up to restore old homes and new riads.
+Visit the city’s famous tannery, a UNESCO World Heritage Site, and the Bou Inania Madrassa founded in 1351.
+Enjoy the sights and atmosphere of the old medina.

 Day 6 – Fes to the Sahara Desert (Merzouga)

-Through the cedar forest and a national park keep your eyes open for a chance to see Barbary apes (Macaque) and Berber horses.
+Through the cedar forest and national park near Azrou, keep your eyes open for a chance to see Barbary apes (Macaca Sylvanus) and Berber horses.
 You will pass by beautiful pastures and nomad houses that give way to increasingly high mountain peaks and deep valleys.
-You will come upon Midelt and its vast collection of fossils at lunch time and then continue on through the High Atlas Mountains.
+You will come upon Midelt and its vast collection of fossils at lunchtime and then continue on through the Middle Atlas Mountains.

-Travelling along the Ziz Valley you will see the Tafilalt Oasis which is the largest palm grove in Morocco before heading into the flatter and stonier plains leading up to the desert.
+Later we travel through the Ziz Valley where you will see the oasis of Tafilalet, the largest palm grove in Morocco with fortified kasbahs, before entering the flatter and rocky plains leading to the desert.

-After a stop for tea, you will board your camels for a camel trek into the desert where you will enjoy the evening at a camp with dinner prepared for you by nomads.
+After stopping for a Moroccan mint tea, you will take a camel ride through the desert to the camp where you will enjoy sunsets and an evening with dinner prepared for you by nomads.

-Day 7 – Sahara Desert (Merzouga) to Ait Ben Haddou
+Day 7 – Sahara Desert (Merzouga) to Ouarzazate

-Day 8 – Ait Ben Haddou Kasbah to Essaouira
+Day 8 – Ouarzazate – Ait Ben Haddou Kasbah to Essaouira

-Along the way you will see many authentic Berber villages, and stop into Marrakech for lunch before heading out to the Atlantic coast.
+Along the way, you will see many authentic Berber villages, and stop in Marrakech for lunch before heading out to the Atlantic coast.

 Day 9 – Essaouira

-You’ll enjoy a leisurely breakfast at the hotel in Essaouira, then explore the city.
-You’ll visit the Skala Fortress; see Thuya wood carved by artisans; walk through the alleys of the medina and view hundreds of handicrafts.
-Visit the harbour and see the fishermen as they come back in with their daily catch and if you choose you can enjoy lunch of freshly bought fish ‘cooked to order’.
-In the afternoon, you will have some free time to wander around, go to the beach and enjoy time on your own.
+You will enjoy a nice breakfast at Essaouira Hotel and then explore the city.
+You will visit the old Portuguese fortress of Skala and see the thuya wood carved by artisans.
+Wander the alleys of Medina and see hundreds of handicrafts.
+Visit the harbor and watch the fishermen return with their daily catch and if you wish you can enjoy a lunch of freshly bought fish “cooked to order”.
+In the afternoon you will have some free time to wander around, go to the beach and enjoy the time alone.

 Day 10 – Essaouira to Marrakech

-Enjoy a morning at leisure.
+Enjoy a free morning.
 You will head back to Marrakech after lunch.
-Tonight you will have the choice of restaurants or perhaps you will enjoy an evening in Jmaa El Fna Square with dinner in the famous food tents and a walk past the street performers, snake charmers and all sorts of other oddities that occupy the square on any given evening.
+Tonight you will have the choice of restaurants or perhaps you will enjoy an evening in Jemaa El Fna Square with dinner in the famous food tents and a walk past the street performers, snake charmers, and all sorts of other oddities that occupy the square on any given evening.

 Day 11 – Marrakech